-COVID-19 has caused the greatest global disruption many of us have seen in our lifetimes.
-It has become a stark reminder of the threat pandemics pose to our lives and the vital role critical industries such as life sciences play in the development of vaccines and the continued supply of therapies.
-Kneat exists to support these critical industries and despite some challenges, we are experiencing no significant adverse effects on our business across customer acquisition, fulfillment and operations.
-Our customers are telling us that our technology is aiding their business continuity efforts at this critical time, because it allows them to manage a large proportion of their validation process remotely.
+The COVID-19 pandemic has caused disruption across many industries in the global economy.
+Kneat exists to support the critical life science industry and despite some challenges, we are experiencing no significant adverse effects on our business across customer acquisition, fulfillment, and operations.
+Our customers have told us that our technology has aided their business continuity efforts at this critical time, because it allows them to manage a large proportion of their validation process remotely.
 All of our employees continue to work remotely and all our operations from software development through to product release, delivery and customer service continue to operate effectively.